 The flight operations department at Clay Lacy Aviation, lead under the direction of Chief Pilot, Preston Williamson, confirms the market for pilots in private aviation has pivoted over the last eight months.
 “There is absolutely a pilot shortage,” says Cliff Holt lead on a Gulfstream G450 at Clay Lacy.
 Rick Wilson, Assistant Chief Pilot with Clay Lacy, who interviews pilot candidates daily, says “It’s difficult to find more than a few applicants for each position that meet our high standards.”
 Those jobs that Rick mentions are also difficult to land.
 Ron Rapp clarifies that, “Although business aviation will feel the pressure of a pilot shortage, the best pilot jobs in business aviation will always be competitive and challenging to secure.”

 The professional pilot that business jet owners are looking for is a particular kind of pilot.
 He/She is a highly accomplished professional with a combination of technical, people and management skills.
 “The job of a corporate pilot is a personality driven profession as much as it is technical,” says Rick.
 “We need pilots who have multiple skill sets; not just great piloting ability.
 There are many elements to consider when hiring— above the required flight hours and training that is listed on a resume.”

-Business jet owners will continue to feel pressure to increase benefits, pay and quality of life for professional pilots.
+As it has been for many years, business jet owners will continue to feel pressure to increase benefits, pay and quality of life for professional pilots, long after 2019.
 Clay Lacy believes that an exceptional professional pilot is worth investing in fairly.
 “There was a time when pilots significantly outnumbered available positions, but now, you have to compete for the best pilots,” says Cliff.
 “It’s a different market now.
 If you have a good crew and hope to keep them, you will need to compensate your crews’ well-being—whether that be through ‘quality of life,’ pay or both.”